Pakistan and India Face Off in Cricket's T20 World Cup

 Published

-It’s one of the greatest rivalries in sports, when war off the field allows it — a contest of national identities that will be renewed...Full Article
+It’s one of the greatest rivalries in sports, when war off the field allows it — a contest of national identities that will be renewed this Sunday in a World Cup match.Full Article

 Published

-It’s one of the greatest rivalries in sports, when war off the field allows it — a contest of national identities that will be renewed...Full Article
+It’s one of the greatest rivalries in sports, when war off the field allows it — a contest of national identities that will be renewed this Sunday in a World Cup match.Full Article

+Pakistan skipper Babar Azam sounded very hopeful of his side producing good results due to their batting as the players have been..

 Akhtar spoke extensively on the comparison between Team India skipper Virat Kohli and Pakistan captain Babar Azam and declared that..